asujaykk/Self-Driving-Car-CARLA-ROS2/README.md

 https://youtu.be/jFORY41LDHo?si=h1kVquHgi4Zu2OJq

-## 🚦 PHASE-2: Implementing Collision avoidance.
+## 🚦 PHASE-2: Add collision avoidance feature to the EGO VEHICLE.
 1. The waypoint following vehicle in phase-1 do not avoid collisions and traffic rules.
 2. In Phase-2 we will add **collision avoidance control to the vehicle**.